-The Air Quality Division works to protect the health and welfare of District of Columbia residents, visitors, and the natural environment by reducing the concentration of pollutants in the outdoor air.
+The Air Quality Division works to protect the health and welfare of District residents, visitors, and the natural environment by reducing the concentration of pollutants in the outdoor air.
 The Division issues permits, performs permit inspection and enforcement of laws, and monitors air quality while developing plans for its improvement.

 Apply for an Air Pollutant Permit